 We must redefine what qualifies as suitable entertainment for Christians-

-Recently, I watched a television show that was wildly popular back in the day (twenty-plus years ago).
+Recently, I watched a television show that was wildly popular twenty-plus years ago.
 Fifteen minutes in, I realized the real success of that program was in normalizing sin, especially the sins of pornography and homosexuality.
 When the devil can get us to giggle at behaviors that God forbids or to identify strongly with characters who are openly sinful and deeply flawed we are well on our way to accepting those behaviors as normal and even healthy.
 Over the course of the last two decades Christian attitudes towards sin has changed dramatically.
 Our entertainment choices are at least partly to blame.

 We need a return to church discipline-